Chapter 11:

 “It’s okay.
 I don’t mind.”

 It was a little hard to speak to her.
-I wanted to believe that I would normally be able to talk with people non-stop, but with the God of Time it’s rather awkward.
+I wanted to believe that I would normally be able to talk with people non-stop, but with the God of Time it was rather awkward.
 I just didn’t know what to say.
 I didn’t even know if she had a name either.

 Thankfully, before the silence killed me and set me back to eternity, she spoke up again.